Coronavirus latest: More than 10,000 dead in Italy | DW | 28.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

 18:12 All non-essential workers in Spain have to stay at home for the next two weeks, Spanish Prime Minister Pedro Sanchez has announced.
-The employees forced to miss work would receive their normal salary, he said.
+The employees forced to miss work will receive their normal salary, but will need to make up the lost hours some time in the future, he said.
+The measure will go into effect on Monday and last until April 9th.

 18:11 The pandemic is reigniting tensions in the European Union which threaten the future of the bloc.
 Read more here: Coronavirus shakes foundations of the European Union